DevDope/Abracadabra/README.md

   > Ensure that all necessary dependencies are installed in the Google Colab notebook, provided in the repository.

 ---
+📂 Dataset
+The base dataset used in Abracadabra is now publicly available on Kaggle:

+🔗 900K+ Spotify Dataset with Lyrics, Emotions, and Audio Features

+You can use this dataset for:

+Emotion-aware playlist generation

+Music recommendation systems

+LLM/RAG-based musical applications

+NLP and emotion classification research using lyrics

+To explore or download the data, visit the Kaggle page linked above.

+---
 ## 🎉 Try Abracadabra!

 Open the notebook on Google Colab, load the Chroma DB database, and start creating magical playlists based on your mood or any activity you choose. 🪄